Born's Rule for Arbitrary Cauchy Surfaces: Remarks

-\x{In \cite{HBD}, the following qualitative argument was given for \eqref{invisible}: The detection outcomes will agree with where the $N$ particles actually arrived on $\Sigma$, so it suffices to show that the detection outcomes have curved Born distribution.
+In \cite{HBD}, the following qualitative argument was given for \eqref{invisible}: The detection outcomes will agree with where the $N$ particles actually arrived on $\Sigma$, so it suffices to show that the detection outcomes have curved Born distribution.
 Treating the detectors as another quantum system, we may consider the wave function $\Psi$ of the object (the $N$ particles) and the detectors together.
 Suppose $\Sigma'\in\foliation$ is so late that $\Sigma' \subseteq \future(\Sigma)$; then $\Psi_{\Sigma'}$ is a superposition of different measurement outcomes, and the Bohmian configuration on $\Sigma'$ has the corresponding $|\Psi|^2$ probability to display a particular outcome.
 Since recorded outcomes should be stable, the $|\Psi|^2$ weight of each outcome should be the same on all Cauchy surfaces $\Sigma''\subseteq \future(\Sigma)$.
 (In particular, since the evolution of wave functions does not depend on $\foliation$, the $|\Psi|^2$ weights will not depend on $\foliation$.)
 Thus, the $|\Psi|^2$ distribution of the outcomes on $\Sigma'$ should agree with that on $\Sigma$, which should be the curved Born distribution.
 Thus, the probability of the Bohmian configuration displaying a particular outcome should agree with the curved Born distribution, quod erat demonstrandum.
-This argument, while merely heuristic, seems very general and convincing; this argument and our result support and complement each other.} \item We conjecture that axiom (iii), factorization of the PVM, is equivalent to the existence of a measurable field of Hilbert spaces $\Hilbert_x$, $x\in \M$, such that \be \Hilbert_A=\int^\oplus_{\Gamma(A)} dq\, \bigotimes_{x\in q} \Hilbert_x\,, \ee and $P_A(S)$ the projection to \be \int^\oplus_S dq\, \bigotimes_{x\in q} \Hilbert_x\,, \ee where $dq$ is the natural measure on $\Gamma(A)$ (see Eq.~\eqref{dqdef} in Section~\ref{sec:config}). \item {\it Detection along a timelike hypersurface.} A question related to the one discussed here is to determine the probability distribution of detection events on a hypersurface $\Sigma$ that is not spacelike or Cauchy but \emph{timelike}.
+This argument, while merely heuristic, seems very general and convincing; this argument and our result support and complement each other. \item We conjecture that axiom (iii), factorization of the PVM, is equivalent to the existence of a measurable field of Hilbert spaces $\Hilbert_x$, $x\in \M$, such that\footnote{Recall that we regard configurations $q$ on $\Sigma$ as unordered, i.e., as subsets of $\Sigma$.} \be \Hilbert_A=\int^\oplus_{\Gamma(A)} dq\, \bigotimes_{x\in q} \Hilbert_x\,, \ee and $P_A(S)$ the projection to \be \int^\oplus_S dq\, \bigotimes_{x\in q} \Hilbert_x\,, \ee where $dq$ is the natural measure on $\Gamma(A)$ (see Eq.~\eqref{dqdef} in Section~\ref{sec:config}). \item {\it Detection along a timelike hypersurface.} A question related to the one discussed here is to determine the probability distribution of detection events on a hypersurface $\Sigma$ that is not spacelike or Cauchy but \emph{timelike}.
 For example, suppose we prepare $N$ particles with initial wave function $\psi_0(\vx_1,\ldots,\vx_N)$ inside a region $\Omega \subset \RRR^3$, set up detectors on the 2-surface $\partial \Omega$, and wait for the detectors to register particles upon arrival at $\partial \Omega$, that is, on the timelike hypersurface $\Sigma = [0,\infty) \times \partial \Omega$.
 If, say, particle $k$ crosses $\Sigma$ at $x_k$, then we can ask for the joint distribution $\rho$ of $(x_1,\ldots,x_N)$.
-For some versions of this question, specific equations have been proposed and argued for as answers: In \cite{DT04} for the situation in scattering theory, where $\Omega$ is taken to be bounded but very large (say, a ball of radius $R\to\infty$ around the origin), and the particles do not interact (any more for $t\geq 0$).
+For some versions of this question, specific equations have been proposed and argued for as answers: In \cite{DP03,DT04} for the situation in scattering theory, where $\Omega$ is taken to be bounded but very large (say, a ball of radius $R\to\infty$ around the origin), and the particles do not interact (any more for $t\geq 0$).
 And in \cite{detect-rule,detect-dirac} for ideal detectors on a timelike $\Sigma$ at a finite distance, so that the presence of the detectors will have a back effect on the time evolution of the wave function.
-In all of these cases, the specific equation for the probability distribution is of the basic type $\rho=|\psi|^2$ as for the Born rule, but more needs to be said about how to obtain the appropriate $\psi$.
+In all of these cases, the specific equation for the probability distribution is of the basic type $\rho=|\psi|^2$ as for the Born rule (more precisely, is given by the normal component $j^\mu \, n_\mu$ of the current density $j^\mu$ across the detector surface), but more needs to be said about how to obtain the appropriate $\psi$.

 \end{enumerate}